ChidiogoMelvis/Alamofire/README.md

 AVFoundation Framework - A framework which handles the media files which includes playing, processing, controlling in iOS, macOS etc, just as i mentioned earlier, the framework will be added for accessing of audio files.

-Realm Database - An object-oriented storage in Mobile Development, this database solution will be used for storing and saving the streamed media files.
+Realm Database - An object-oriented storage in Mobile Development, this database solution will be used for storing, saving and deleting of the streamed media files.